-- Students are on time for the duration of the program (3pm-7pm) - Students may not be on Glenbard South's property while serving a RIA. - Students are expected to complete all classroom work. - The administration has the right to deny a student from attending any sports, clubs, or activities on the day of the RIA.
+- Students are on time for the duration of the program (3pm-7pm) - Students may not be on Glenbard South's property during the school day while serving a RIA. - Students are expected to complete all classroom work. - The administration has the right to deny a student from attending any sports, clubs, or activities on the day of the RIA.